-Since our inception, we have focused substantially all of our resources on designing, developing and building our proprietary OCS technology platform and organ-specific OCS products; obtaining clinical evidence for the safety and effectiveness of our OCS products through clinical trials; securing regulatory approval; organizing and staffing our company; planning our business; raising capital; commercializing our products; developing and expanding our NOP; developing and expanding our market and distribution chain and providing general and administrative support for these operations.
+Since our inception, we have focused substantially all of our resources on designing, developing and building our proprietary OCS technology platform and organ-specific OCS products; obtaining clinical evidence for the safety and effectiveness of our OCS products through clinical trials; securing regulatory approval; organizing and staffing our company; planning our business; raising capital; commercializing our products; developing and growing our NOP; developing and expanding our market and distribution chain and providing general and administrative support for these operations.
 To date, we have funded our operations primarily with proceeds from borrowings under loan agreements, proceeds from the sale of common stock in our public offerings, and revenue from clinical trials and commercial sales of our OCS products and NOP services.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate revenue sufficient to achieve profitability will depend on the successful further development and commercialization of our products.
-We generated total revenue of \$41.6 million and incurred a net loss of \$2.6 million for the three months ended March 31, 2023.
+We generated total revenue of \$94.0 million and incurred a net loss of \$3.6 million for the six months ended June 30, 2023.
 We generated total revenue of \$93.5 million and incurred a net loss of \$36.2 million for the year ended December 31, 2022.
-As of March 31, 2023, we had an accumulated deficit of \$481.3 million.
-We expect to continue to incur net losses for the foreseeable future as we focus on growing commercial sales of our products in both the United States and select non-U.S. markets, including growing our commercial team, which will pursue increasing commercial sales of our OCS products; expanding our NOP; scaling our manufacturing and sterilization operations; developing the next generation OCS; continuing research, development and clinical trial efforts; seeking regulatory clearance for new products and product enhancements, including additional indications or other organs, in both the United States and select non-U.S. markets; and operating as a public company.
+As of June 30, 2023, we had an accumulated deficit of \$482.3 million.
+We expect to continue to incur net losses for the foreseeable future as we focus on growing commercial sales of our products in both the United States and select non-U.S. markets, including growing our commercial team, which will pursue increasing commercial sales of our OCS products; growing our NOP, including by establishing and growing our aviation operations to support our NOP to reduce dependence on third party transportation, including by means of the acquisition of fixed-wing aircraft or other acquisitions, joint ventures or strategic investments; scaling our manufacturing and sterilization operations; developing the next generation OCS; continuing research, development and clinical trial efforts; seeking regulatory clearance for new products and product enhancements, including additional indications or other organs, in both the United States and select non-U.S. markets; and operating as a public company.
 As a result, we will need substantial additional funding for expenses related to our operating activities, including selling, general and administrative expenses and research, development and clinical trials expenses.